arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 1. Prompts the user for two integer values `minimum` and `maximum`.
 2. Generates a random `int` called `secretNumber` from `minimum` to `maximum`, inclusive.
 	* Check out the [`Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) class in the `java.util` package.
-	* You could find the documentation linked above very easily by googling "Java 8 Random).
+	* You could find the documentation linked above very easily by googling "Java 8 Random".
 	* You'll need to
 		* Import the class
 		* Construct an instance of it (something like `Random generator = new Random();`)